Installing Your Pond

 EDGING: Lay the rocks of choice around the edge of the pond so they lay over the edging toward the inside of the pond about 1 to 2 inches.
 This will help hide the top inside edge of the liner.
 After all of the stones are laid out, place the mortar to hold the rocks.
 Place small rocks into the gaps to make sure all of the liner area is covered.
 Be extra careful not to drop the mortar into the pond!
 If you do, you should empty and refill the pond.
 Mortar has lime in it and will harm fish.

 PLANT AND STOCK: OK!
 Now you are ready to stock your pond with plants and some fish!
 Place water plants into the pond by setting the pots onto the shelf and on the bottom of the pond.
 Generally, some like to wait 1 week to 1 month before introducing fish into the pond.
 To put fish into the pond right away, first put a good conditioner for fish in the pond.
 Just make sure your pump is oxygenating the water.
 A good rule of thumb is one inch of fish per sq ft of water surface, unless you are stocking Koi fish then the rule is one fish per 25 square feet of pond space.
 Some good varieties of pond fish are: Goldfish, Shubunkins, Comets, Black Moors, Oranda, Lion heads and all the Fantail Varieties.
-Visit Pond Market for the best prices on pond liners and accessories, and lots of detailed installation and pond care information.

 FISH INFO: Pond fish require a good balanced food.
 Feeding your fish floating pellets will enable you to net out the uneaten food before it has a chance to decompose.
 Read the directions on the fish food as to the rate of feed, but usually what is not eaten in 5 minutes should be removed.
 Your pond will supply lots of food on its own for your fish, but a supplemental food for good nutrition is recommended.
 Never feed your fish if the water temperature goes below 50 F. The metabolism of the fish slows down and it is hard for the fish to digest the food.
 Read the label on your fish food for its requirements.